web-codegrammer/DevSecOps-Test-Pipeline/README.md

 5. Use the temporary credentials provided on the logs to login.
 Change your password!
 6. Go to the python pipeline project dashboard, click on "Build Now" button to start it off.

-## Setting up a Jenkins Pipeline project manually
+## Setting up a Jenkins Pipeline project manually on Local Machine

 **A sample pipeline is already provided through automation**